 Net total head= (G2+Z)—(G3 + Z )

-Fig. 5 Installation For Typical Test Setup For Jet Centrifugal Pump Combination With Submergence
+Fig. 5 Installation for Typical Test Setup for Jet Centrifugal Pump Combination with Submergence

-9.2 Performance Curves

-The tabulated readings shall be drawn as a set of performance curves.

-Discharge Q2 vs total head;

-Discharge Q2 vs depth to low water level for centrifugal jet pump;

-Discharge Q2 vs power input; and

-Discharge Q2 vs current.

-9.3 The performance of centrifugal jet pump shall be given as shown in Table 1 and Table 1A by the manufacturer.

 10 TESTING

 10.1 Method of Testing

 Centrifugal jet pump shall be fitted with the jet assembly through proper sizes of pipes of required lengths with respective orifice plates.
 One pressure gauge shall be fitted to the delivery pipe of the jet assembly which is the suction pipe of the centrifugal pump.
 Another pressure gauge shall be fitted to the discharge pipe (delivery pipe of centrifugal pump) of the centrifugal jet pump.
 By throttling the discharge valve, the following readings shall be taken: